m-voit/concepts-of-programming-languages/study-project/paper.md

 This means that the heavy use of recursion and functional programming in Go will have an impact on performance.
 In fact, there are some workarounds for this issue, but they are out of the scope of this paper [med02][she17].

-Summarized, JavaScript has better support for efficient recursive programming than Go.
+Summarized, JavaScript has more advanced support for efficient recursive programming than Go.

 ### Algebraic data types